Aurum Labs Becomes the First Independent Hemp Lab to Be Certified for New Pesticide Tests

 And since April 1 this year, all edible and cosmetic hemp products have been required to undergo testing for 102 pesticides – a significantly higher number than the 13 pesticides that must be tested for in marijuana products.

 To carry out these tests, labs in Colorado must have an extra certification from the CDPHE.
-Aurum Labs isn’t the first lab to receive such certification from the regulator – indeed, it is the fifth – but it is the first lab actually located in the state (the others are located in Florida, Wisconsin, and California) to do so.
+Aurum Labs is the first lab located in the state to receive such certification from the regulator; four other companies have received the accreditation, but these businesses are located outside of Colorado.

 “It’s difficult to compete with these large, private-equity-funded labs, but Aurum is passionate about serving the evolving hemp industry” Liz Mason, Aurum Labs’ director of operations, said in a statement.